- International Fees

 Course Overview

-In this hands-on course, Java programming students who have also taken Discrete Math will develop their ability to analyze and design computer algorithms.
-In particular, learners will analyze the time and space complexity of programs, solve nontrivial programming problems using algorithmic techniques, and prove that their solution is correct.
+Understanding how to use algorithms for computer science is essential for problem solving to develop effective software applications.
+Algorithms are the foundation of both Artificial Intelligence (AI) and Machine Learning (ML).
+In this hands-on course, Java programming students who have also taken Discrete Mathematics will develop their ability to analyze and design computer algorithms.
+Learners will analyze the time and space complexity of programs, solve nontrivial programming problems using algorithmic techniques, and prove that their solution is correct.
 The emphasis will be on developing the practical skills of analysis and design.
-Topics include: evaluating time and space complexity and designing solutions by using appropriate data structures or applying techniques such as recursion, parsing and graph algorithms.
+Topics include evaluating time and space complexity and designing solutions by using appropriate data structures or applying techniques such as recursion, parsing and graph algorithms.
+COMP 3761 is a required course in the CST FLEX Diploma and it is equivalent to COMP 3760 in the Full-time CST Diploma.
+Upon completion, successful students will have a better understanding of algorithm behavior and how to develop more efficient and effective software applications.

 Domestic fees